Generic Name: fosaprepitant (Intravenous route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of fosaprepitant injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of fosaprepitant injection in children younger than 6 months of age.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fosaprepitant injection in the elderly.
 However, elderly patients are more likely to have liver, kidney, or heart problems, which may require caution in patients receiving this medicine.